nhs-r-community/NHSRdatasets/cran-comments.md

 ## Release summary
 This is the first release of a collaborative dataset packaged for British National Health Services NHS-R community.
-It contains datasets and vignettes to teach R.  It is likely to see periodic releases as we recieve contributions.
+It contains datasets and vignettes to teach R.  It is likely to see periodic releases as we receive contributions.

 ## Test environments
 * local windows 7, R 3.6.1